 These points are all designed to ensure that you select an agent who will focus on nothing but carrying out your wishes if you are unable to speak on your own behalf.

 After selecting your proxy, it is time to make your wishes clear.
 Your CELA can assist you with this process by explaining general levels of care and what they entail.
 Most seniors do not specifically list procedures; rather, they discuss levels of care, as illnesses can be unpredictable.
 Heroic measures or life support are common terms that arise in these discussions, as well as "do not resuscitate" orders.
 You need to determine and convey to your agent your desires for use of life support and other care in the event of a serious illness.

 The final step in the process is completing the legal document naming your healthcare power of attorney.
 Your CELA can provide the forms and assist you in correctly completing them.
 In addition, your CELA can advise you on whom to distribute copies of the form to, as well as maintain a copy in your legal file.

-Contact the Law Offices of Kreisher and Gregorowicz today at (570) 784-5211 to begin this important process that will benefit you and your loved ones should a healthcare crisis arise in your future.
+Contact Kreisher Marshall & Associates, LLC today at (570) 784-5211 to begin this important process that will benefit you and your loved ones should a healthcare crisis arise in your future.